christian-posta/ceposta-devops-ose/Readme.md

 Additionally they are run in a linked configuration so that all IPs and Ports are automatically discovered and there's no manual configuration.
-Each container is built using a predefined [Dockerfile][dockerfile] that acts as documentation for how to configure the container. _Note, that although the Dockerfile is specific to Docker, the steps taken are not_.
+Each container is built using a predefined [Dockerfile][dockerfile] that acts as documentation for how to configure the container. _Note, that although the Dockerfile is specific to Docker, the steps taken to setup the container are not_.
-Those give a very detailed step-by-step guide for how to set up any VM to behave like the Docker container.
+The Dockerfile gives a very detailed step-by-step guide for how to set up any VM to behave like the Docker container.

 See [this guide for setting up our Docker environment on RHEL 6.5 for this demo](docs/set-up-docker.md).